Rooked1/100-days-of-code/log.md

 **Today's Progress**: Worked on local weather challenge on freecodecamp.
 Worked on $getJSON, making progress (still not working though!)

 **Thoughts**: Getting there , need to find how to feed variables into getJSON requests.

+### Day 27: - 30 January 2017

+**Today's Progress**: Finished 'where art are though' @freeCodaeCamp.
+Needed a lot of help, but understand now (still think could add a couple of tutorials somewhere!)

+**Thoughts**: Learned by reading code.Need to look at more and more code.